Kathleen A. Fletcher, Ph.D., M.P.H.

 Originally from the Northeast, Kathy and her family have lived in San Antonio for over 20 years.
 She holds a Master’s and Doctorate in Special Education and a Masters in Public Health with emphasis in Community Health.
 She started her career as a caseworker and teacher in a juvenile court and an academic children’s psychiatric hospital.
 Her dissertation research was conducted in a regional Newborn Intensive Care Unit with families of hospitalized newborns assessing risk for parenting disorders and maltreatment among parents of these high risk newborns.
 She continued work with this population of mothers and babies at the Newborn Center at the University of Tennessee where she developed a parent-to-parent program, parent education for teen mothers and developed and coordinated the developmental follow-up clinic.
 At the UTHSCSA and at CHRISTUS Santa Rosa, she participated in developing several local programs in maternal-child health and prevention, including school based clinics in Guadalupe County and the David Christopher Goldsbury Center for Miracles.
 She was a founding Board member of the National Association of Perinatal Social Workers and Voices for Children of San Antonio.
 She returned to Voices as CEO in April, 2011.
-She is the mother of two grown children born in Peru and the delighted grandmother of a toddler, Joshua.
+She is the mother of two grown children born in Peru and the delighted grandmother of four.

 Early Childhood Program Associate